secretstartups/handbook/job-families/sales/technical-account-manager/index.html.md

 ### Junior TAM Requirements

-* 3 + years of experience in a related function is required with direct customer advocacy and engagement experience in post-sales or professional services functions
+* Demonstrated progressive experience in a related function is required with direct customer advocacy and engagement experience in post-sales or professional services functions

 ## Technical Account Manager (TAM) (Intermediate)